-On Saturday, September 30, 2017, from 10:00 to noon, families of students entering Pre-K through Grade 8, are invited to Waldorf School at Moraine Farm to learn more about Waldorf education.
+On Wednesday, January 10, 2018 at 8:00 - 10:00 am, families of students entering Pre-K through Grade 8, are invited to Waldorf School at Moraine Farm to learn more about Waldorf education.

 Come see how a Waldorf education brings joy in learning.